The 2017 competition will be judged by local Master Spinner Jo-Anne Tabachek.

 Our 2016 Handspun Skeins Competition was a big success.
 Many attendees admired the entries on display and imagined the skeins they might submit.

 It’s easy to submit!
 We invite all skill levels to participate.
-Check out the technical details on the festival website.
 We’ll post updates soon.
 Here are the basics you’ll need to know as you spin your fibre:

 1) We offer many categories for judging: Singles, 2-ply, 3 or more plies, and Novelty/Art yarns.
 We also have a category for yarns spun from a raw wool fleece, alpaca blanket, or other raw animal fibre (Calling all Angora rabbit keepers… Or, how furry is your dog?).